Adam Morris

 I study the hidden underbelly of decision making.

 Think of a choice you made recently: to tell a lie, or call an old friend, or turn down a date.
 Why did you do it?
-How exactly did you make that decision?
-I study the non-deliberative processes underlying people's choices.
+I study the intricate processes underlying people's choices.
 In my research, I use experiments and computational models to tackle questions like: How do our thought patterns become habitual?
-What determines which possibilities enter our consciousness?
-Is it possible to improve people's ability to introspect on their own choice processes?
-And personally, I am involved with "mental training" practices which attempt to train introspective acuity and self-awareness.
+Why do some possibilities come to mind and not others?
+Can we improve people's ability to introspect on their choice processes?

 Research

-I am currently focused on the possibility of introspection training.
+In my postdoc, I've been investigating people's awareness of their own choice processes.
 The standard view in cognitive science is that accurate introspection into higher-order mental processes is unreliable or impossible; people cannot reliably tell you the truth of why they do the things they do.
-Yet, practitioners of "mental training" techniques -- mindfulness practices, cognitive therapies, self-awareness methods, and so on -- routinely experience what feels like clear, dramatic improvement in their ability to accurately discern their own mental life, and people's self-reported introspective ability predicts numerous aspects of well-being.
+Yet, practitioners of "mental training" techniques -- mindfulness practices, cognitive therapies, self-awareness methods, and so on -- routinely report substantial improvement in their ability to accurately discern their own mental life, and people's self-reported introspective ability predicts numerous aspects of well-being.
 Are they right?
-Is introspection a skill that can be trained?
-I am developing objective measures of introspection accuracy to test whether, and which, mental training techniques can genuinely improve introspective ability, and theoretical accounts of how they might do it.
-This research highlights the tantalizing prospect of developing a rigorous, generative science of introspection training.
+Is introspection a skill that varies across people or can be trained?
+I've developed objective measures of introspection ability, and found that people indeed vary widely in their introspective acuity, with many people able to report complex internal choice processes with high accuracy -- and this ability predicts higher-quality choices.
+Moreover, LLMs can do the same thing -- and their ability improves with training.
+I am currently testing whether humans can be trained to introspect better, and whether this training can be used to improve their decision-making and well-being.

 Here's a selection of my papers: